jarun/buku/README.md

-      -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N [URL] [tags]    update all fields of entry at DB index N, N=0 refreshes all titles from the web; if N!=0, URL must be provided
+      -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N [URL] [tags]    update all fields of entry at DB index N; if URL is omitted the title of entry at DB index N is refreshed from web, N=0 refreshes all titles from the web; URL and tags update respective fields

     Power toys
       -e                   show bookmarks with empty titles or no tags